awslabs/dynamic-training-with-apache-mxnet-on-aws/README.md

-# Dynamic Training with MXNet
+# Dynamic Training with Apache MXNet

 Dynamic Training (DT) is an experimental fork of MXNet that you can use for dynamically scaling your training jobs.